 And, let’s be real– it is scary and even terrifying to let go of those dreams that have kept us in waiting for so many years.
 We may even wonder who we are without them.

 But, that which seems to be our identity has stolen it.
 In Christ, we have a high calling which far exceeds a six-pack.
 It is waiting for us but we have to search for it.

 Here’s where it gets really exciting!
 When our “why” lines up with the kingdom purpose we become unstoppable.
 If we lay aside our prideful ambition, God honors the sacrifice and blesses us for it.

 When His priorities become our focus, this whole health and fitness thing gets a lot easier.

 If our motivation is to eat in such a way that we can better serve our husband and children, eating an unplanned cookie doesn’t “ruin” those goals.
-Perfectionistic, all-or-nothing thinking fades and our decisions become more about being on a road rather than a tightwire.
+Perfectionistic, all-or-nothing eating fades and our decisions become more about being on a road rather than a tightwire.

 When your purpose for going to the gym is to be mobile and strong to serve the Lord, getting out of bed isn’t just about burning 150 calories on the treadmill.
 It is far more motivating to see the big picture of living a fit life.

 This reframe will invigorate your efforts!